The TB Davies Heritage

 THE EARLY YEARS – THE HOUSEHOLD CAVALRY

-Thomas Brynly Davies, known as Bryn to his friends, photographed in his ceremonial uniform of the Life Guards a senior regiment of the British army and part of the Household Cavalry.
+Thomas Brynley Davies, known as Bryn to his friends, photographed in his ceremonial uniform of the Life Guards, a senior regiment of the British army and part of the Household Cavalry.

 The 1930s – A RETURN TO CIVILIAN LIFE

 Between the wars, Bryn returned to civilian life and was a prominent local businessman.
 Here he is pictured (far right) as part of a trip of South Wales business people to pay their respects at the Tomb of Unknown Soldier at the Arc de Triumph in Paris.

 The 1940s – A PROMISE MADE TO A FELLOW SERVICEMAN

 During the Second World War, Bryn is a Commandant of the Police Special Constables in Cardiff where he makes a promise to a fellow serviceman that a job will be waiting when the war is over.
 In 1945 Bryn sold his house to finance establishing the business and keep that promise.

 The 1950s – TB DAVIES BECOMES A LIMITED COMPANY